- Hide menu

 May-October

-March-November is best walking season in the Top End and Great Barrier Reef.
-(Jan-March is the Wet in northern coastal areas, 91F and very humid.)
+May-September is the best season for walking in the Cairns area and exploring the Great Barrier Reef.
+(Jan-March is the Wet in northern coastal areas, 94F and very humid.)
 In Brisbane and southern Queensland, walking in summer (Dec-Feb) is okay but not ideal.

 NORTHERN TERRITORY